India Tailor-made Holidays

 When planning your holiday we go a step beyond and include some special and unique experiences.Read more about our approach to designing your tailormade holiday.

 India is an incredibly vast country and it's difficult to do it justice in just one visit.
 Depending on how much time you have, we'd recommend that you focus on one part of India, possibly two if you plan to spend a couple of weeks or more on holiday.
-The North of India and Rajasthan is the most popular part of the country with travellers, but Kerala in the south is gaining popularity too.
+While the North of India and Rajasthan are the most popular parts of the country with travellers, Kerala in the south is gaining a lot interest too.
 Below we've picked out some of India's main draw cards for you.